Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 These certificates cover a huge selection of interventions and applications.
 GreEnergy-Supply is currently focusing on BAR SE-104 type: "Balancing Heating System" a process that guarantees a balanced distribution of heat across different appartment.

-To achieve this, the energy-product section has engaged our expertise as data analysts to leverage data collected from each site that is eligible for BAR SE-104 certificate delivery.
-The mission aims to generate Python code that will automatically create a report for each site based on the elements required to facilitate and increase the obtention of Energy Savings Certificate and ultimately meet the energy savings fixed by the government.

 To achieve this, the product team has engaged my expertise as a data analyst to leverage data collected from GreEnergy-Supply's eligible clients (residential and tertiary buildings) for the certificate.
 The mission aims to generate Python code to automate a report for client who received an energy-improvement intervention and has documentation certifying the energy savings obtained as a result of the measure.
+(to facilitate and increase the obtention of Energy Savings Certificate and ultimately meet the energy savings fixed by the government.)

 ## Business Case Request from Head of Operations